ripleya1/BigBoiBot/README.md

 Just a fun lil bot.
 Features include - sending reminders (which are backed up in a JSON file), sending the weather (in the US), "fixing" Twitter, Tiktok, and Instagram links to show embeds, and other dumb stuff.

 ### A Note
 This is a v2 update to [the original BigBoiBot](https://github.com/TheGrimlessReaper/BigBoiBot), and is largely a rewrite.
-For posterity, the [Roadmap section](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#v2-roadmap) includes some of the changes I planned to make.

 ## Run it yourself
 For Big Boi Bot to run, you need to: